 Here you’ll discover bustling streets that are speckled with Victorian-era buildings, now home to an entire economy of proudly independent businesses, such as art galleries, bistros, diners, clothing stores and other quaint shops.

-All around town you’ll find the namesake of the “City of Totems”, a collection of 38 colourful totem poles created by First Nations master carvers.
+All around the City you’ll find the namesake of the “City of Totems”, a collection of 40 colourful totem poles created by Indigenous master carvers.

-Other things you can’t miss in Duncan are the world’s largest hockey stick and and the BC Forest Discovery Centre, where you can ride on a working steam train.
+Other things you can’t miss in and around Duncan are the world’s largest hockey stick and the BC Forest Discovery Centre, where you can ride on a working steam train.